WP-Cassify/wp-cassify-develop/readme.txt

 Contact me at aa_francois@yahoo.fr and i try answer to your question.

 == Changelog ==

+= 2.1.9 =
+* Fix error with recent version of JetPack.

+= 2.1.8 =
+* Add support for Pantheon environments.
+Thanks to Jesse Loesberg.
+* Fix error on uninstall if table does not exists

 = 2.1.7 =
 * Adding meta require PHP version.
 Fixing error : fix restore configuration filein multi-site configuration.
 (Thanks to buddywhatshisname)